Updated on November 13, 2024

 What is Cat Eye Surgery (Canthoplasty)?

 Canthoplasty or cat eye surgery is a cosmetic eyelid surgery that reshapes your eyes for a more youthful and attractive look.
 It can also help you achieve almond-shaped eyes.
+Canthoplasty should only be performed by a highly skilled oculoplastic surgeon.

-The procedure involves reshaping the lateral canthus.
-The lateral canthus is the eyes’ outer corners, where the lower and upper eyelids meet to form a V-shape.
+The procedure involves reshaping the lateral canthus, which is the outer corners of the eyes where the lower and upper eyelids meet to form a V-shape.
+Cat eye surgery makes the canthus appear larger, brighter, and more raised.

 What is Cat Eye Surgery For?